 EFSA reaffirms its risk assessment of genetically modified maize MON 863

-At the request of the European Commission (EC), EFSA has examined a paper by Séralini et al. on the statistical evaluation of a 90-day feeding study in animals with genetically modified maize MON 863, to identify any consequences for EFSA’s risk assessment of the safety of MON 863.
+At the request of the European Commission (EC), EFSA has examined a paper by Séralini et al. on the statistical evaluation of a 90-day feeding study in animals with genetically modified maize MON 863, to identify any consequences for EFSA’s risk assessment A specialised field of applied science that involves reviewing scientific data and studies in order to evaluate risks associated with certain hazards.
+It involves four steps: hazard identification, hazard characterisation, exposure assessment and risk characterisation. of the safety of MON 863.
 The paper presents an alternative statistical analysis of the 90-day rat study that was considered in the original risk assessment.
-Following a detailed statistical review and analysis by an EFSA Task Force, EFSA’s GMO Panel has concluded that this re-analysis of the data does not raise any new safety concerns.
+Following a detailed statistical review and analysis by an EFSA Task Force, EFSA’s GMO A genetically modified organism (GMO) is an organism which contains genetic material that has been deliberately altered and which does not occur naturally through breeding or selection.
+Panel has concluded that this re-analysis of the data does not raise any new safety concerns.

 - Member States (MS) were asked to provide any analyses and comments that may contribute to consideration of this issue.

 - EFSA set up a Task Force of internal and external statistical experts to help assess the statistical methodology applied by authors of the publication in their re-analysis of the original data from the 90-day rat feeding study and to consider the contributions received from MS. As part of that work a meeting was held with the authors of the paper.

 - EFSA’s GMO Panel has reviewed all the available evidence.

 Following this work, EFSA has responded to the Commission, published a statistical report and issued a scientific statement from its GMO Panel.
 The main conclusions are: